OxfordSKA/OSKAR/INSTALL.md

         Specifies a custom path in which to look for the CasaCore libraries (libcasa_ms.so and others).
-        Note: This should only be used if the CasaCore library in the system library path can't be used to build OSKAR..
+        Note: This should only be used if the CasaCore library in the system library path can't be used to build OSKAR.

     * -DCASACORE_INC_DIR=<path> (default: searches the system include paths) Specifies a custom path in which to look for the CasaCore library